utaresearch/claimbuster-spotter/README.md

 # Adversarial Claim Spotting
-In this repository, we apply adversarial training as as regularization technique for the purpose of determining whether a given claim is a) factual and b) worthy of fact checking.
+In this repository, we apply adversarial training as as regularization technique for the purpose of determining whether a given claim is factual and worthy of fact-checking.

 ## Table of Contents
 1. [Requirements](#requirements)